halkeye/old-www-gavinmogan-com/content/posts/2005-09-12-bearcave_fun/index.md

 I had alot of fun, but apparently i was tricked into this channel on efnet called #bearcave.
 I randomly chatted for a bit, and then got booted out by paranoid bots.
 Got a message from someone a few minutes later.

->
-<Hadal> Sorry about that.
+&lt;Hadal&gt; Sorry about that.
 I would have liked you to stay.
-<halkeye> heh
+&lt;halkeye&gt; heh
-<halkeye> no worries man
+&lt;halkeye&gt; no worries man
-<Hadal> Honestly.
+&lt;Hadal&gt; Honestly.
 You seem fairly keen.
-<halkeye> heh, just bored
+&lt;halkeye&gt; heh, just bored
-<halkeye> this weird fella said i should go there
+&lt;halkeye&gt; this weird fella said i should go there
-<halkeye> so i did
+&lt;halkeye&gt; so i did
-<Hadal> Not a prank, I hope?
+&lt;Hadal&gt; Not a prank, I hope?
-<halkeye> him, or me
+&lt;halkeye&gt; him, or me
-<halkeye> CrazyPale is pretty weird
+&lt;halkeye&gt; CrazyPale is pretty weird
-<Hadal> Did you know what the channel's purpose was before entering?
+&lt;Hadal&gt; Did you know what the channel's purpose was before entering?
-<halkeye> not a clue
+&lt;halkeye&gt; not a clue
-<Hadal> Hmm.
+&lt;Hadal&gt; Hmm.
-<Hadal> So you're not gay, then? :)
+&lt;Hadal&gt; So you're not gay, then? :)
-<halkeye> me, no, sorry man
+&lt;halkeye&gt; me, no, sorry man
-<halkeye> but thats what i figured the channel was
+&lt;halkeye&gt; but thats what i figured the channel was
-* Hadal nods
+\* Hadal nods
-<halkeye> i'm not sure why the paranoid security is though
+&lt;halkeye&gt; i'm not sure why the paranoid security is though
-<Hadal> A prank after all.
+&lt;Hadal&gt; A prank after all.
 I'm doubly sorry for the trouble.
-<Hadal> Oh, apparently it's a common joke to tell people to go to this channel, without an explanation.
+&lt;Hadal&gt; Oh, apparently it's a common joke to tell people to go to this channel, without an explanation.
-<halkeye> heh
+&lt;halkeye&gt; heh
-<halkeye> oh really? thats seem silly
+&lt;halkeye&gt; oh really? thats seem silly
-<halkeye> why goto places with good conversations?
+&lt;halkeye&gt; why goto places with good conversations?
-<halkeye> i mean a little quiet
+&lt;halkeye&gt; i mean a little quiet
-<halkeye> but decent enough
+&lt;halkeye&gt; but decent enough
-<Hadal> You're supposed to freak out when you realise you're in a channel full of homos.
+&lt;Hadal&gt; You're supposed to freak out when you realise you're in a channel full of homos.
-<halkeye> oh no, was i? i'll get right on that
+&lt;halkeye&gt; oh no, was i? i'll get right on that
-<Hadal> That's the way it usually works, anyway.
+&lt;Hadal&gt; That's the way it usually works, anyway.
-<halkeye> right after the witch burning
+&lt;halkeye&gt; right after the witch burning
-<halkeye> and stoning
+&lt;halkeye&gt; and stoning
-<Hadal> If you hurry, you won't be late for the crucifixtion.
+&lt;Hadal&gt; If you hurry, you won't be late for the crucifixtion.
-<halkeye> sweet
+&lt;halkeye&gt; sweet
-<halkeye> but don't want to forget the witches
+&lt;halkeye&gt; but don't want to forget the witches
-<halkeye> they might feel left out
+&lt;halkeye&gt; they might feel left out
-<Hadal> Yes; and their supple, pale flesh burns ever so nicely.
+&lt;Hadal&gt; Yes; and their supple, pale flesh burns ever so nicely.
-<halkeye> and the old latex hats
+&lt;halkeye&gt; and the old latex hats
-<halkeye> the smell, god the hell
+&lt;halkeye&gt; the smell, god the hell
-<Hadal> The resultant bonemeal is excellent for vigorous roses, however.
+&lt;Hadal&gt; The resultant bonemeal is excellent for vigorous roses, however.